Medical Policy

 Autologous Adipose-derived Regenerative Cell Therapy for Scleroderma

 Scleroderma, (crest syndrome, systemic sclerosis), is a chronic connective tissue disease generally classified as one of the autoimmune rheumatic diseases.
 Scleroderma may lead to changes in the skin, blood vessels, muscles, and internal organs.
 The underlying cause of scleroderma is not known; however, it is suspected that the disease may be related to a buildup of collagen in the skin and other organs due to an abnormal immune system response.
-There are two principal types of scleroderma: localized scleroderma, which only affects the skin; and systemic scleroderma, which affects the skin, internal organs, blood vessels and internal organs.
+Scleroderma can affect individuals of all races and ethnic groups, but the disease generally affects African Americans more severely.
+There are two principal types of scleroderma: localized scleroderma, which only affects the skin and the tissues below it; and systemic scleroderma, which affects the skin, tissues, internal organs and blood vessels.
 There is no cure for scleroderma.
-Treatment varies depending on the individual’s symptoms (National Center for Advancing Translational Sciences, 2016).
+Treatment varies depending on the individual’s symptoms (NIH, 2023).

 Autologous adipose-derived regenerative cell therapy has been investigated as a modality to treat scleroderma-related hand dysfunction.
 Granel and colleagues (2015) reported the results of a randomized-controlled trial that investigated the safety, tolerability and efficacy of autologous adipose-derived stromal vascular fraction injections in the fingers of individuals with scleroderma.
 The study was an open-label, single arm study, at one study site.
 The 12 female participants were followed for 6 months.
 A total of four minor adverse events were reported and resolved spontaneously.
 The authors reported a significant improvement in hand pain and disability.
 Raynaud's phenomenon, finger edema and quality of life was also observed.
 The authors concluded that the potential efficacy needs confirmation in additional studies, more specifically, randomized placebo-controlled trials with more robust populations.

-The available evidence addressing the safety and efficacy of autologous adipose-derived regenerative cell therapy is promising but weak.
-Additional trials with rigorous methodology are needed.
+The available evidence addressing the safety and efficacy of autologous adipose-derived regenerative cell therapy to treat scleroderma is promising but additional trials with rigorous methodology are needed to demonstrate an improvement in net health outcomes.

 Autologous Fat Grafting